rwchan13/pml/weights.md

 ![](weights_files/figure-html/unnamed-chunk-8-1.png)

 Plot of the confusion matrix.
+Note that the test set is used as a reference for computing out of sample error.

 ```r
 pred <- predict(modFit, test)